Enelass/video-to-gif/README.md

 3. Open a terminal and navigate to the extracted directory
 4. Run `npm install` to install dependencies

+> **Note:** The installation process will automatically check if Ruby and FFmpeg are installed on your system.
+If either is missing, you'll receive instructions on how to install them.

 ## 🚀 Usage

 ### Graphical User Interface